una-ui/una-ui/docs/content/3.components/pagination.md

 | `_pagination-list-item.size` | `sm`    | Customizes the size of the page list items.      |
 | `_pagination-ellipsis.size`  | `sm`    | Customizes the size of the ellipsis indicator.   |

-> 🚀 You can freely adjust the size of the select using any size imaginable.
+> 🚀 You can freely adjust the size of the pagination using any size imaginable.
 No limits exist, and you aan use `breakpoints` such as `sm:sm, xs:lg` to change size based on screen size or `states` such as `hover:lg, focus:3xl` to change size based on input state and more.

 ::alert{type="info"}
-The `height` and `width` of the select scale depends on the `size`.
+The `height` and `width` of the pagination scale depends on the `size`.
 If you want to change the `height` and `width` simultaneously, you can always customize it using utility classes or you can use the [square](button#square) prop.
 ::

 :::CodeGroup